AXIOMPHARMACEUTICALS

 Can Thymosin Alpha-1 be combined with coronavirus vaccines to boost protection?

-Yes, Thymosin Alpha-1 enhances antibody responses to vaccines in elderly and immunocompromised patients.
+Yes, Thymosin Alpha-1 antibody responses to vaccines in elderly and immunocompromised patients.
 Clinical trials show improved vaccine immunogenicity with co-administration.
-This is particularly relevant for high-risk groups seeking enhanced vaccine protection.
+This is particularly relevant for high-risk groups seeking vaccine protection.

 Does Thymosin Alpha-1 actually work for COVID-19 or just reduce symptoms?